Atlanta Nursing Home Abuse Attorney

 In especially egregious circumstances, victims may recover punitive damages.
 While rare in civil cases, punitive damages financially punish the defendant or wrongdoer to deter others from engaging in the same negligent behavior.

 If you or a loved one is the victim of a nursing home that has breached its duty of care, get the legal support you need.
-Contact Hasner Law today at 678-888-HURT (4878) or online to schedule a free consultation and learn if we may help you.
+Contact Hasner Law PC today at (678) 888-4878 or online to schedule a free consultation and learn if we may help you.